eisenzopf/redactomatic/README.md

 **Example regex ruleset for ORDINAL redaction and anonymization (YAML)**

+Regular expressions can be defined in one place in the rule set and referenced by redaction or anonymization rules elsewhere in the rules.

 The example above shows extracts from the regex section of the core-def.yml file included in the release.
 Three rules can be seen, attached to three keys `ordinal`, `ordinal-text-gen`, and`ordinal-voice -gen`.

 As can be seen in the next section, the `ordinal `regular expression will be used to define a shared text and voice redactor for the **ORDINAL** entity.
-Redactomatic currenly support Perl Compatible Regular Expressions (PCRE) for redaction, which means that the extremely useful (DEFINE) syntax can be used - amongst other features of PCRE.
+Redactomatic currenly support Perl Compatible Regular Expressions (PCRE) for redaction via the `redactor.RedactorRegex` class.
+This means that the extremely useful (DEFINE) syntax can be used - amongst other features of PCRE.

 The two rules `ordinal-text-gen`, and `ordinal-voice -gen` are used as generative grammars for the anonymizers for the **ORDINAL ** entity for text and voice modalities.
-Redactomatic does not currently support PCRE during anonymization.
+The `anonymizer.AnonRegex` class used for this does not currently support PCRE.

 The definitions in the `regex `section are just that - they are definitions.
 By themselves they do not make anything happen.
-In order to be useful they need to be referenced by the rules defining redaction and anonymization in the `entities `section.
+In order to be useful they need to be referenced in `regex-id` parameters in the redaction and anonymization sections of the `entities `definitions.

 The values of the named id keys in the `regex `section can be a **single pattern** or a **list of patterns**.
 The interpretation of what to do with a list of regular expressions is left up to the redactor or anonymizer that uses the regex definition.